lewijacn/opensearch-migrations/opensearch-service-domain-cdk/README.md

 Also ensure you have configured the desired [AWS credentials](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_prerequisites), as these will dictate the region and account used for deployment

-A `CDK_DEPLOYMENT_STAGE` environment variable should also be set to assist in naming resources and preventing collisions
+A `CDK_DEPLOYMENT_STAGE` environment variable should also be set to assist in naming resources and preventing collisions.
+Typically, this would be set to values such as `dev`, `gamma`, or `PROD` and will be used to distinguish AWS resources for a given region and deployment stage.
+For example the CloudFormation stack may be named like `OpenSearchServiceDomain-dev-us-east-1`

 ### Deploying your Domain Stack
 Before deploying your Domain stack you should fill in any desired context parameters that will dictate the composition of your OpenSearch Service Domain

 This can be accomplished by providing these options in a `cdk.context.json` file